antoinecoulombe/cotulity/README.md

 $ docker-compose up --build
 ```

-To migrate the database, run the following command in a new terminal window:
+To migrate or update the database, run the following command in a new terminal window:

 ```bash
 $ docker-compose exec api npm run migrate